M60 tank: M60A3 series

 In March 1982, General Dynamics Land Systems purchased Chrysler Defense.
-The procurement of M60A3 and M60A3 TTS tanks for the US Army ended in June 1983 with the purchase of 120 M60A3 TTS tanks, while production of the M60A3 (for Saudi Arabia, and M60A3 hulls for Taiwan) was expected to end in May 1985 after over 15,000 M60s were built in total, but in May 1985, Egypt placed an order for 94 M60A3 tanks at the cost of US$165 million.
+The production of M60A3 and M60A3 TTS tanks ended in May and the procurement for the US Army in June 1983 with the purchase of 120 M60A3 TTS tanks, while conversions older tanks to the M60A3 (for Saudi Arabia, and M60A3 hulls for Taiwan) was expected to end in May 1985 after over 15,000 M60s were built in total, but in May 1985, Egypt placed an order for 94 M60A3 tanks at the cost of US$165 million.
 In 1986, the Egyptian order was completed.

-"ARMOR" (1980) - Official U.S. Army M1 Abrams & M60A3 training film reel.
+These were converted from existing M60A1 tanks in the US CONUS inventory.

 The Army also increased its M60A3 TTS fleet through the M60A1 Product Improvement Program (PIP) and the M60A3 tank field retrofit program conducted by the Anniston Army Depot and the Mainz Army Depot (MZAD).
 Depot field teams retrofitted all of the Army's 748 M60A3 tanks to the TTS configuration by the end of 1984.
 In addition, both depots converted a total of 1,391 M60A1 RISE tanks to the M60A3 TTS standard in that same year.
 In 1989, the US Army had a total of 5,400 M60A3 TTS, of which 1,686 were newly built tanks, 114 were M60A1 passive tanks retrofitted to the M60A3 TTS standard, and 3,600 were conversions made by the Anniston Army Depot and Mainz Army Depot.
 These M60A1 RISE PIP conversion programs were concluded in 1990s.

 Italy, Austria, Greece, Morocco, Taiwan, and other countries upgraded their existing fleets with various E60B component upgrades under several FMS defense contracts with Raytheon and General Dynamics during the mid to late 1980s.
 In 1990, M60A3/E60Bs from Army surpluses were sold to Oman, Bahrain, and Saudi Arabia.